Search by Keyword

 The week of recording took place in 1965 from Monday (February 15th) through Saturday (February 20th) and resulted in eleven songs for consideration for the not-yet-titled movie “Help!”
 The very first song The Beatles recorded on the very first recording session of the week was “Ticket To Ride,” the writing of which was completed the previous day.
 With inspiration and enthusiasm at a high, they tackled the song while it was fresh in their minds.

-The afternoon session on this day, the first of two, ran from 2:30 to 5:45 pm and concentrated solely on recording this song.
-As usual, the session took place at EMI Studio Two in London.
+The afternoon session on this day, the first of two, ran from 2:30 to 5:45 pm and concentrated solely on recording "Ticket To Ride."
+As usual, the session took place at EMI Studio Two at 3 Abbey Road in London.
 What wasn’t usual was their recording techniques, which dramatically changed on this day.
-With the tapes rolling, they rehearsed the song until they were ready to record, at which time the tapes were rewound to start the actual first take.
+With the four-track tapes rolling, they rehearsed the song until they were ready to record, at which time the tapes were rewound to start the actual first take.
 This resulted in a smaller number of “takes” being stipulated but, with the tapes rolling, they could capture a good performance or idea and review it so it could be easily incorporated into the finished recording.

 Another new technique was to concentrate solely on the rhythm track (either with or without lead vocals) and then overdub other needed ingredients without having a new take number allocated to it.
 Therefore, since the tape box only shows two takes for “Ticket To Ride,” it required a good number of overdubs and took over three hours to perfect.